Kuma Kuma Kuma Bear: Kuma Kuma Kuma Beā 〜 Kyō mo Kuma Kuma Biyori 〜

+Kuma Kuma Kuma Beā Gaiden 〜 Yuna no Yorimichi Techō 〜

 Anime

 In January 2020, an anime television series adaptation was announced in the fourteenth volume of the light novel.
 The series was animated by EMT Squared and directed by Yuu Nobuta, with Takashi Aoshima handling series composition, Yuki Nakano designing the characters, and Shigeo Komori composing the music.
 Hisashii Ishii served as series director.
-The series ran for 12 episodes from October 7 to December 23, 2020 on AT-X and other networks.
+The series ran for 12 episodes from October 7 to December 23, 2020, on AT-X and other networks.
 Azumi Waki performed the opening theme "Itsuka no Kioku" (イツカノキオク).
 Maki Kawase performed the first ending theme "Ano ne." (あのね。) from Episodes 2–11, while Kawase and Waki also performed the second ending theme "Ano ne. -loved ones ver.-" (あのね。-loved ones ver.-) for Episode 12.

 Funimation acquired the series and streamed it on its website in North America and the British Isles.
 On January 19, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 On December 23, 2020, when the first season's finale aired, the production of a second season was announced.
-The main cast and staff are returning from the first season.
-Titled Kuma Kuma Kuma Bear Punch!, the season is set to premiere on April 3, 2023.
-Azumi Waki will perform the opening theme "Kimi to no Mirai" (キミトノミライ), while Maki Kawase will perform the ending theme "Zutto" (ずっと).
+The main cast and staff returned from the first season.
+Titled Kuma Kuma Kuma Bear Punch!, the season aired from April 3 to June 19, 2023.
+Azumi Waki performed the opening theme "Kimi to no Mirai" (キミトノミライ), while Maki Kawase performed the ending theme "Zutto" (ずっと).

+Reception

+The series has 3 million copies in circulation as of July 28, 2023.